StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/Array.md

 INSERT INTO t0 VALUES(1, [1,2,3]);
 ~~~

-### Use Broker Load to load Array data from ORC or Parquet files in batches
+### Use Broker Load to load arrays from ORC or Parquet files

   The array type in StarRocks corresponds to the list structure in ORC and Parquet files, which eliminates the need for you to specify different data types in StarRocks.
 For more information about data loading, see [Broker load](../../../loading/BrokerLoad.md).

-### Use Stream Load or Routine Load to load Array data from CSV files
+### Use Stream Load or Routine Load to load CSV-formatted arrays

-  The array data in CSV files is separated by commas by default.
+  Arrays in CSV files are separated with comma by default.
 You can use [Stream Load](../../../loading/StreamLoad.md#load-csv-data) or [Routine Load](../../../loading/RoutineLoad.md#load-csv-format-data) to load CSV text files or CSV data in Kafka.

-## Query array data
+## Query ARRAY data

 You can access elements in an array using `[]` and subscripts, starting from `1`.